The Drainage Basin (Edexcel A Level Geography): Revision Note

 Relief

-• The steepness of slopes impacts on:
+• The steepness of slopes impacts:

-• Upland areas also experience more precipitation which affects the flows through the drainage basin
+• Upland areas also experience more precipitation, which affects the flows through the drainage basin

 Human Impacts on the Drainage Basin